google-fu-master/RiverTournament/rules.md

 <h1 class="visually-hidden">River Tournament Rules and House Guidelines</h1>

 <p class="rules-note">
-  Note: Eligibility, race lengths, and conduct rules are subject to change at the tournament director’s discretion to encourage fair gameplay and equal competition for lower-rated players.
+  Note: Rules are subject to change at the tournament director’s discretion to encourage fair gameplay and equal competition for lower-rated players.
 The spirit of the rule will take priority over the letter of the rule.
 </p>

 <section id="player-eligibility" class="rules-section" role="region" aria-labelledby="player-eligibility-title">
   <h2 id="player-eligibility-title">Player Eligibility & Registration</h2>
   <ul>
-  <li>Players with Fargo ratings of &lt;445 in 8-Ball, &lt;430 in 9-Ball are welcome at River Tournaments (10-Ball TBD).</li>
+    <li>Players with Fargo ratings of &lt;445 in 8-ball, &lt;430 in 9-Ball are welcome at River Tournaments (10-Ball TBD).</li>
     <li>Players with a FargoRate or APA account may need to present a <strong>photo ID</strong> at registration.</li>
     <li>If you <strong>do not have a FargoRate account</strong> and/or less than 50 robustness, your <strong>Fargo and/or APA rating will be converted</strong> to a comparable FargoRate for tournament eligibility.</li>
     <li>If you have <strong>no APA and no FargoRate</strong>, you will be entered at the <strong>maximum eligible rating (445 for 8-ball, 430 for 9-Ball)</strong> and monitored for future eligibility.</li>